What are training and development programs?

 Project Square One is an initiative to improve operational standards across Chipotle, with a focus on developing stable and efficient teams.
 The program adapted the training process to ensure that employees had adequate face-to-face training with experienced managers and colleagues, increasing confidence and efficiency.
 This commitment to nurturing internal talent meant that 90% of hires for restaurant manager roles in the last year were internal promotions.

 Why do we love it?

-Chipotle’s management team refined their training program for max efficiency by looking at key metrics of what areas of the business were underperforming.
+Chipotle’s management team refined their training program for maximum efficiency by looking at key metrics of what areas of the business were underperforming.
 By observing process improvements as the key goal, they were able to roll out a swift employee training program to offer a refresher course to their employees.
 Order up!

 8. McDonald’s: Hamburger University

 McDonald’s established Hamburger University to deliver training internationally, helping employees to improve their skills and perform better, as well as developing their knowledge of critical restaurant procedures, policies, and values.
 This ensures that employees looking to make a career at McDonald’s are equipped to progress to managerial positions and beyond.